On splitting and splittable families: -dimensional splitting tic-tac-toe

 For the remaining cases, Skew has a winning strategy by ``getting ahead'' in one of the rows or columns.
 If at any point, the number of squares claimed by Split and Skew in an even row (column) differ by at least two, or in an odd row (column) by at least three, then Skew can skew the row (column) by claiming squares from that row (column) on each turn until they run out.

 If $m$ is even and $n$ is odd, consider first when Skew is Player~I. Skew takes the top left corner.
-Since $m$ is even, Split can't allow Skew to take two squares from any column before Split takes any, so he is forced to go in column 1.
+Since $m$ is even, Split cannot allow Skew to take two squares from any column before Split takes any, so Split is forced to go in column 1.
 Then Skew takes the second square in row 1.
-Now if Split takes a square from row 1, then Skew takes the second square in column 2, which puts him two ahead in column 2.
-If Split takes a square from column 2, then Skew takes a square from row 1, which puts him three ahead in row 1.
+Now if Split takes a square from row 1, then Skew takes the second square in column 2, which puts Skew two ahead in column 2.
+If Split takes a square from column 2, then Skew takes a square from row 1, which puts Skew three ahead in row 1.
 In either case, Skew wins.

 Now consider when $m$ is even and $n$ is odd and Split is Player~I. Without loss of generality, Split goes in the bottom right corner.
 Then Skew can follow the same strategy as before without Split's first move coming into play at all.